Laia Abril, Ala Kachuu (Bride Kidnapping), Kyrgyzstan, On Rape, 2022 © Laia Abril 2025 Courtesy the artist and Les filles du calvaire, Paris

 Laia Abril (born 1986)

-Laia Abril is a Catalan artist, active mainly in Barcelona, who works investigatory with photography, text, video and sound.
-Her works tell intimate stories that reveal hidden and uncomfortable realities.
-With a particular focus on biopolitics and gender equality, she explores how structural violence manifests itself in individuals’ lives.
+Laia Abril is a Catalan artist based primarily in Barcelona, whose practice is investigative, involving photography, text, video, and sound.
+Her work tells intimate stories that reveal hidden and disturbing realities.
+Focusing particularly on biopolitics and gender equality, she explores how structural violence manifests itself in individuals’ lives.

-Laia Abril is a trained journalist and participated in the residency program at FABRICA, Benetton Communication Research Center in Treviso, where she worked for five years as a researcher, photo editor and photographer for COLORS Magazine.
-Her artistic projects are presented in the form of installations, on various digital platforms and in publications.
-Her books include the award-winning “On Abortion” (2018) and “On Rape” (2022), and the most recent “On Mass Hysteria” (2024).
+Trained as a journalist, she participated in the residency programme at FABRICA, the Benetton Communication Research Centre in Treviso, where she worked for five years as a researcher, photo editor and photographer for COLORS Magazine.
+Her artistic projects are presented in the form of installations and in publications.
+Among her books includes the award-winning, “On Abortion” (2018), “On Rape” (2022), and most recently “On Mass Hysteria” (2024).
+In 2023 she was recognized with the National Photography Award of Spain.

 Emily Jacir (born 1970)

-Emily Jacir is a Palestinian artist, filmmaker and educator, currently based in Bethlehem and Rome.
-Her practice includes film, photography, sculpture, performance, text and sound.
-Through her research-based method, Emily Jacir highlights the political situation in Palestine from both everyday events and a historical perspective.
+Emily Jacir is a Palestinian artist, filmmaker and educator.
+She is currently based in Bethlehem and Rome, where her practice includes film, photography, sculpture, performance, text, and sound.
+Through her research-based approach, Jacir illuminates the political situation in Palestine, drawing from both everyday experiences and historical perspectives.

-Since the mid-1990s, her work has been included in exhibitions all over the world and she has been awarded a number of prizes, including the Golden Lion for best young artist in 2007 at the 52nd Venice Biennale.
-She is one of the co-founders of the Dar Yusuf Nasri Jacir for Art and Research in Bethlehem in 2014, and is still active there.
+Since the mid-1990s, her work has been shown in exhibitions around the world, and she has received numerous awards, including the Golden Lion for best young artist at the 52nd Venice Biennale in 2007.
+She is one of the co-founders in 2014 of Dar Yusuf Nasri Jacir for Art and Research in Bethlehem and is still active there.

 Teresa Margolles (born 1963)

-She has a background in communications and forensics, which informs her artistic methods.
-In her works, she often uses photographs, clay, textiles and fluids containing blood or other traces of human remains.
-Through her installations and performances, Teresa Margolles draws attention to the severe misconducts in her homeland and in nearby border districts, giving voice to people in need.
-She represented Mexico at the 2009 Venice Biennale and has since continued to develop her practice in various exhibitions on the international art scene.
+Through her installations and performances, she draws attention to grave injustice in her home country and across nearby border regions, giving a voice to people in need.
+She represented Mexico at the Venice Biennale in 2009 and has since continued to develop her practice through exhibitions internationally.